HitOdessit/hitodessit.github.io/source/_posts/2015-05-06-wear-avoid-system-timeout-to-close-the-activity.markdown

     }
 ```

-**Do not abuse this option, because it may drain battery of users wearables!**
+**Do not abuse this option, because it may drain wearable device’s battery!**